 Creating the Configuration File

-You can use the below example configuration file for implementing the UAG for Horizon DaaS.
+You can use the below example configuration file for implementing the UAG for Horizon DaaS -> Copy entire configuration, starting from [General] -> Do NOT use the FireFox browser

-# UAG virtual appliance unique name (between 1 and 32 characters).
+# UAG virtual appliance VM name and hostname.

 # If name is not specified, the script will prompt for it.